Everywhere I’ve Been, Ranked

 #4 - England

-VISITED: London, Cotswolds (read my guide!), British Virgin Islands, Cayman Islands
+VISITED: London (read my guide!), Cotswolds (read my guide!), British Virgin Islands, Cayman Islands

 England, a captivating fusion of history and contemporary touches, offers a vivid look into centuries past through its renowned landmarks like the Tower of London, Buckingham Palace, and the ancient Roman baths.
 Traverse the bustling streets of London or meander through the serene cottages of the Cotswolds, where charming villages and rugged coastal paths unveil England's diverse essence.
 Curl up with a good book and engage with the country's literary heritage, from Shakespearean haunts to the enchanting realms of Harry Potter.
 England's charm extends beyond architectural marvels, embracing traditions like afternoon tea and a convivial pub culture, promising a warm embrace for every visitor.